princekunal101/academic-section/Studies/Environment and Echology/UNIT 2/README.md

 Rural populations are more at risk from waterborne illnesses, but everyone faces risks of polluted or contaminated water.
 Waterborne illness can affect anyone, anywhere.
 The risk is more for infants, younger children, the elderly and patients of diabetes, chronic diseases of heart disease, kidney, etc.

 ### Mineral Resources
-[**Nitrogen cycle:**]() Nitrogen cycle refers to circulation of nitrogen in various chemical forms through the atmospheric, terrestrial and marine ecosystems.
+[**Nitrogen cycle:**]() Nitrogen cycle refers to circulation of nitrogen in various chemical forms through the atmospheric, terrestrial and marine ecoSystems.
 Our atmosphere contains nearly 78% of nitrogen, but it cannot be used directly by the majority of living organisms.
 There are five main processes which are essential for nitrogen cycle, viz., Nitrogen Fixation, Nitrification, Assimilation, Ammonification, and De-nitrification.
 ![Nitogen cycle](https://raw.githubusercontent.com/princekunal101/academic-section/main/Studies/Environment%20and%20Echology/figures/nitrogen-cycle.jpg)